- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 - In 2025, teams now treat prompts as production assets, version-controlled and evaluated like code.

-1. Prompt Engineering = Interface Design for Probabilistic Systems
+The most recent Interface Design for Probabilistic Systems

 You are a senior QA engineer.